tobek/laminae/notes.md

 - Generation ship - high-tech-low-tech caravan across 100,000 mile desert - why? hoping to find the end. how: aperture travels with them.
 XXD - LED?
 NGD/CGD you join for ritual
 - magical research outpost, maybe in CNC or CGC
 - One where you sense branching tree of possibilities, rick & morty death stone, fading and increasing options as you move (NNC, LGD, CNC)
-- the echo - everything you hear or read you know its source, all the way back. crystalline psychedelic reverb - LGC, NGD, *NGP*
 - Some kind of mirroring or doppelgangering in the way it responds to you
     + james richardson vectors (see in quotes) "You who have proved how much like me you are: how could I trust you?" some kind of doppelganger thing
     + maybe weirdly LGC?
 NGD, CGD, CNP, LEC, LEP, NEC, CEP, CNC, CGC